jaker/photo-tweeter/README.md

 |--resized/      # photos are tweeted once they arrive here <tweet-watch>
 ```

-`resize-watch`: watches `uploads` folder for images.
+`resize-watch`: watches `uploads/` folder for images.
 When one arrives, do the following:
- - resizes the image (twitter has a 5mb limit) and copies it to `resized` folder
+ - resizes the image (twitter has a 5mb limit) and copies it to `resized/` folder

-`tweet-watch`: watches `resized` folder for images.
+`tweet-watch`: watches `resized/` folder for images.
 When one arrives, do the following:
  - tweet the image

  ### Twitter

  You'll need a registered twitter app with the following credentials.
-Put them in a separate file `config.js` that looks like this:
+Put them in a separate file named `config.js` that looks like this:

  ```javascript
  module.exports = {